jhuckaby/pixl-perf/README.md

 This would prefix all of the `other_perf` keys with the string `other_`.

+Importing works with both `pixl-perf` class instances, as well as generic objects returned from `metrics()`.

 ## Advanced

 If you need low-level access to the performance tracking internals, here are a few ways to do that: